Palych18/node_utils_library/README.md

 # node_utils_library

-Welcome to the repository with a set of mini-programs developed in Node.js!
+Welcome to the repository with a set of mini-programs developed in __Node.js__!
 This project is designed to demonstrate and practice the basic concepts, features,
 and applications of __Node.js__ in small programming tasks.